 This Wendy’s copycat chili tastes just as good as the restaurant version!
 Extra hearty from ground beef and beans, there’s plenty of heat and flavor from the canned veggies and spices.
-Make this easy chili recipe for dinner tonight in only 30 minutes.
+Make this easy copycat Wendy’s chili recipe for dinner tonight in only 30 minutes.
 Copycat recipes like this are the best!

 Wendy’s Copycat Chili

 Not only does this dish burst with flavor, but the green chiles really give it character, with subtle smokiness and heat.

 Plus, this Wendy’s copycat chili recipe is a fraction of the cost to make at home, and there’s plenty for leftovers!
 You can make some homemade cornbread too!

 If you prefer poultry instead of beef, try my Slow Cooker Turkey Chili.
 It has similar ingredients, and it’s ready to serve at the end of a long day.

 Or, make vegetarian chili for a plant-based option that is just as filling.

 Jalapeno and bell peppers add heat and texture, while a secret ingredient ties all of the flavors together perfectly.

 - Ground beef – Opt for a leaner blend to avoid too much grease, and be sure to drain off any in the pan after browning.